AlexanderZug/homework_bot/README.md

 # homework_bot
 The mini-project made during training at Yandex courses.
-Bot knows how to send the status of homework received with Yandex API
+Telegram-Bot can send the status of homework received with Yandex API